-If you’re a fan of Philly’s Khyber Pass Pub, you’re familiar with its vast selection of local beers and its superclose-to-authentic New Orleans cuisine.
+If you’re a fan of Philly’s Khyber Pass Pub, you’re familiar with its vast selection of local beers and its New Orleans-inspired cuisine.

-Despite its roots in Old City — which go back about a half-century — and its focus on Louisiana food, the bar’s name is actually a reference to the Middle East.
+Its roots in Old City go back about a half-century — but the bar’s name is actually a reference to the Middle East.

 The original Khyber Pass is a thin pathway nestled in the mountains that divide Afghanistan and Pakistan.
 The easiest way to travel between the two countries, it has historically been a key Asian trade route, and also a gateway for invasions into India.